Merrol Hyde Magnet School: Athletics

 TSSAA sports include track, cross country, golf, tennis, soccer, football (varsity joins with Station Camp High School), basketball, swimming, volleyball, bowling.
 The school also offers archery, cheer-leading, dance team, cycling, and a personal fitness club.
+Other sports such as hockey allow students to join groups or teams in the area.
 Each student in grades 7-12 is required to participate in a sport each year.